pepa65/thaiworship/README.md

 # Worship lyrics presentation suite v0.7

-All files can be built with the bash script `all.sh`.
+All files can be built with the bash script `build-all.sh`.

 ## worship.sh